hnjw-png/manvsmachine/README.md

 # Bug fixes

 * Does game work on all devices: Yes!
-I added a media query to ipad sized devices, the other screens worked perfectly without.
+I added a media query to ipad sized devices.

 * Are instructions clear to the user: Yes!
 I tested this myself and also tested it with a friend.

 * Is the games purpose obvious?
 Yes!
-It is very obvious where to click and where your score results will appear.
+It is very obvious where to click and who wins is clearly appears on the screen upon each round.
 The color scheme and font sizing work well on all devices.

 * Does the computer play the game automatically after a player choice?
 Yes!
 The players clicks a option and the computer automatically picks one at random.

 * Does the image change, when the appripriate button is clicked?
 Yes!
 Yes if you click rock, the rock image appears, and the same goes for paper and scissors.

-* Does the score appear on the manscore and computer score sections?
+*THIS FUNCTION NO LONGER IS REQUIRED, FOR FUNCTIONALITY OF GAME.
+Does the score appear on the manscore and computer score sections?
 No! ...
 It should be appearing when, the player or the computer, win or lose.
 I have been troubleshooting this for some days, as I see that the function isn't being translated to the game.
 I have tried writing various codes to call the function.
 So I am still working on this, as of now I see the draw function was on its own loop.
 I believe a gameover function and rounds played function could have been a good addition to the game code.
 In future I plan to fix these bugs and increment the score according to the rock, paper, scissors game parimeters.
 Then I would like the winner to be drawn out of three rounds, and pop-up text stating the winner, loser or a tie.
-Then the game to restart.
+Then the game to restart. - This was never acheived and instead resolved with a string stating who

-* Does the game calculate rounds?
+*tHIS FUNCTION IS NO LONGER REQUIRED FOR FUNCTIONALITY OF GAME: Does the game calculate rounds?
 No, it does not function creating rounds, I have tried several different code combinations, but I need to experience javascript to fix these bugs.
 I am working on calling variables, and not making the mistake of creating a endless loop.

-* The game functions visually, but not practically, the game clearly interacts well with the user as when a button is clicked, the computer automatically makes its choice.
+* BUG FIXED: The game functions visually, but not practically, the game clearly interacts well with the user as when a button is clicked, the computer automatically makes its choice.
 But thereafter there is no functionality on the score counter.
 In the future, I will go back, and fix the game so the user experience is 100%, that the player knows how many points he/she has and they can then know who is the winner.
 Then the full experience of the game will be executed.

+* In the final edit I could not succeed in creating a score board so instead created a much more interaction and fun mesaage that appears each round, showing which one won, the computer or the human.
+This creates a meaning to the game in the future, I would work again on adding a score board.
+This functions perfectly with the logic of the game of rock, paper, scissors.

 # Deployment: